Hefty EnergyBag Program

 If it weren’t for plastic, you’d have to work a lot harder at home…Modern nonstick saucepans are easier to clean than old iron or enamel pans.

 Non-stick pans, particularly Teflon, contained dangerous toxins for decades.
 Those toxins have been linked to thyroid disorders, chronic kidney disease, liver disease, birth defects, and testicular cancer.
-Only in recent years has that chemical been removed from Teflon, and I’m not convinced that the replacement chemicals in relation to human health have been studied thoroughly.
-Further, who knows what’s in the non-brand versions of Teflon cookware.
+Only in recent years has that chemical been removed from Teflon, and I’m not convinced that the replacement chemicals concerning human health have been studied thoroughly.
+Further, who knows what’s in the non-brand versions of Teflon cookware?

 My last example is when the book mentions that credit cards, first issued in the 1950s, are made of plastic.
 “These plastic cards make it easier for people to buy new products from stores.”
 Oh my, that is Just.
 So.
 Wrong.
 No, credit cards delude people into buying stuff they don’t need and going into debt.
 Dave Ramsey and like-minded financial experts would probably drop their jaws if they saw that sentence.
 I don’t like being so critical, but talk about sending the wrong message to our children!